Home → Schools

 School preparedness has two facets, emergency planning for the school site itself, and educating school staff and students about hazards and emergency planning.

 Get thinking about school emergency planning and then get started

-- A guide developed by Michael Dorn of Safe Havens International that provides school officials with practical and no-cost and low-cost security evidence and research-based strategies.
+- A guide developed by Michael Dorn of Safe Havens International that provides school officials with practical and no-cost and low-cost security evidence and research-based strategies. (.pdf format)

-- A report directed by the Maine Legislature that presents results of a statewide school security assessment and some recommendations on how to improve school security.
+- A report directed by the Maine Legislature that presents results of a statewide school security assessment and some recommendations on how to improve school security. (.pdf format)

-- Our comprehensive library of planning resources
+- Our library of planning resources

-- More resources and opportunities
+- More federal and non-profit partner resources and opportunities

 - This one hour lesson with several other optional lessons is designed for 5th grade students.
 Lessons meet Maine learning standards and promote a culture of preparedness at school, at home and throughout the community.